Originally Published on Nov. 7, 2017;

 - (1a) However, I think winning a CCG (especially if done in very impressive fashion) might overcome the two-loss bar at some point in the future (but the two loss team will have to be perfectly poised to pull this off, including not having a team at number 5 of 6, right behind them, who is a CCG Champion and has one loss, or less).

-- (1b) Having said what I did in (1a), keep in mind that winning a CCG will not likley overcome two losses if the second best team in the conference has only one loss and did not play in the CCG (see 2016 Penn State vs. Ohio State, and 2017 Alabama).
+- (1b) Having said what I did in (1a), keep in mind that winning a CCG will not likely overcome two losses if the second best team in the conference has only one loss and did not play in the CCG (see 2016 Penn State vs. Ohio State; & 2017 Alabama).